reefland/ansible-motd-zfs-smartd/README.md

-# Custom Message of the Day (MOTD), Smartmon Tools, HDDTemp with ZFS Support
+# Ansible Role for Custom Message of the Day (MOTD), Smartmon Tools, HDDTemp with ZFS Support

-Smartmon Tools are used to test and monitor disk devices.
-HDDTemp is used to monitor temperature of disk devices (SATA, SSD, NVMe all typically have sensors).
-This information is gathered in a customized Message of the Day which is presented upon a SSH login along with status of your ZFS Pools and available Patches.
+Ansible role used to deploy customized Message of the Day.
+Dress up your login welcome screen and provide informative information about the status of the system.

 ![Sample Login Screen](images/colors_from_dropdown.png)